-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2021/22 NATIONAL COST CENTRE: 103 MODULE LEADER: Shaun Kershaw OTHER MODULE STAFF: Phil Boardman
+ACADEMIC YEAR: 2022/23 NATIONAL COST CENTRE: 1 03 MODULE LEADER: Phil Boardman OTHER MODULE STAFF: Paul Leal

-- Historical overview of the care process - Contemporary health and social care policy - Models of care person centred approach - The Patient Journey history, needs, wishes, self-care etc. and to include end of life care - Assessment, planning, implementation and evaluation of care - The patient perspective - Patient, public involvement and consent - Stereotyping, prejudice and compassionate care - · Diagnostic, decision making and problem solving skills - Communicating findings, influencing change and promoting health and best practice - Record keeping - Confidentiality, equality, diversity, safety and security systems, policies and practices - Definition of harm and abuse, appropriate forms of action, prevention and protection of individuals - Duty of Care, whistle blowing & duty of candour - Skills for Health Core Standards 5 - Mental Capacity Act and the Deprivation of Liberty Standards - Concepts of choice, autonomy, empowerment, respect, holism, parity of esteem and empathy
+- Historical overview of the care process - Contemporary health and social care policy - Models of care person centred approach - The Patient Journey history, needs, wishes, self-care etc. and to include end of life care - Assessment, planning, implementation and evaluation of care - The patient perspective - Patient, public involvement and consent - Stereotyping, prejudice and compassionate care - Diagnostic, decision making and problem solving skills - Communicating findings, influencing change and promoting health and best practice - Record keeping - Confidentiality, equality, diversity, safety and security systems, policies and practices - Definition of harm and abuse, appropriate forms of action, prevention and protection of individuals - · Duty of Care, whistle blowing & duty of candour - Skills for Health Core Standards 5 - Mental Capacity Act and the Deprivation of Liberty Standards - Concepts of choice, autonomy, empowerment, respect, holism, parity of esteem and empathy

-SUMMARY OF TEACHING AND LEARNING [Us HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 20 Based on module aim and learning objectives Scheduled Related Visits 90 Ward/department placements Tutorials 30 One to one tutorials/clinical supervision Guided independent study 60 Research, Individual assignment work, reflection on Guided independent study 60 practice, reading, peer reflection in student clusters Total 200 (NB: 1 credit = 10 hours or learning; 10 credits = 100 Total 200 hours, etc)
+Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lectures 20 Based on module aim and learning objectives Scheduled Related Visits 90 Ward/department placements Tutorials 30 One to one tutorials/clinical supervision Guided Independent Study 60 Research, Individual assignment work, reflection on practice, reading, peer reflection in student clusters Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)